 One possible answer to the ethanol controversy is something called cellulosic ethanol.
 Cellulosic ethanol is made from nonfood products such as corn stalks, wood chips and switchgrass.
 If this tiny corner of the ethanol industry develops into a large enough producer, cellulosic ethanol could prove to be a viable, lower-cost compromise in the ethanol versus gasoline debate.

-For more information on ethanol and other renewable-energy options, look over the links on the next page.
+For more information on ethanol and other renewable-energy options, look over the links below.